 Of all the aspects of the hot mix asphalt paving process, compaction plays the most important role in determining the useful life of the finished pavement — even more than the mix itself.

 Improper compaction will result in pavement with decreased stiffness that can encounter accelerated aging, reduced durability, or increased rutting, raveling and moisture damage — all things that will make your company look bad and inevitably cause you to lose business.

-According to the Asphalt Institute Handbook, compaction is defined as “the process used to densify, or reduce, the volume of a mass of material.”
+According to the Asphalt Institute Handbook, compaction is defined “as the process used to densify, or reduce the volume of, a mass of material.”
 For HMA, compaction locks aggregate particles together to provide stability and resistance by using force to compress the particles into a tighter space, thus increasing the density.
-As air void content is reduced, density increases, the mix becomes more stable, and pavement strength is increased.
+As air void content is reduced density increases, the mix becomes more stable, and pavement strength is increased.

 The basic pieces of equipment used during the compactive effort are the paver’s vibrating screed and various types of rollers.
-The vibratory screed provides primary compaction when the mix is at its hottest, as mix is transferred from the paver to the surface beneath the screed.
+The vibratory screed provides primary compaction when the mix is at its hottest as mix is transferred from the paver to the surface beneath the screed.

 “The problem is that many screed operators turn the vibration off,” Scherocman says.
 “Why?
 Because it’s less comfortable to stand on a vibrating screed than a static one.
 The single biggest improvement and the easiest improvement contractors can make in obtaining density is to operate their screed in vibratory mode.”

-In a conventional three-roller operation, a double-drum vibratory steel roller is the first roller on the mat in what is termed the “breakdown” phase.
+In a conventional three-roller operation a double-drum vibratory steel roller is the first roller on the mat in what is termed the “breakdown” phase.
 That’s often followed by a rubber-tire roller in the “intermediate” phase (though more and more the rubber-tire roller is used in breakdown rolling as well).